microsoft/nni/docs/en_US/NAS/SearchSpaceZoo.md

 ## DartsCell

-DartsCell is extract from [CNN model](./DARTS.md) designed in this repo.
-[Operations](#predefined-operations) connecting with nodes which contained in the cell strucure is fixed.
+DartsCell is extracted from [CNN model](./DARTS.md) designed in this repo.
+[Operations](#darts-predefined-operations) connecting with nodes which contained in the cell strucure is fixed.

 The predefined operations are shown as follows: